 Lavapiés

-Lavapiés is one of the Spanish capital's most dynamic and multicultural neighborhoods.
+Lavapiés is one of the most dynamic and multicultural neighborhoods in the Spanish capital.
 It is renowned for its cosmopolitan atmosphere and thriving art scene.
-The district is an open-air museum, an absolute must for contemporary art lovers.
-Here you'll find a multitude of galleries and cultural centers, as well as colorful street artworks with committed messages.
+The neighborhood is an open-air museum, an absolute must-see for contemporary art enthusiasts.
+They will find a multitude of galleries, cultural centers, as well as colorful street art with committed messages.

 - Street art and graffiti